gaxmann/suhr/_archive/kivy-prototype/README_prototype.md

 # Kivy Prototype – Historical Reference

-**This is an archived PROTOTYPE v2.0.0-alpha.0.1 from 2025.
+**This is an archived PROTOTYPE v2.0.0-alpha.0.1 from May 2025.
 This is NOT part of the current Sun Clock code**

 ## What is this?